melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_advanced_tutorial.md

     'batch1-accepted_hits.bam' and 'chem1-accepted_hits.bam' by using the
     checkboxes on the left.
 4. Select chrI from the dropdown box.
 You can zoom in and out using the buttons on the top toolbar.
-You can also add more tracks using the **Add Tracks icon** located on the top right.
-5. Select one of the splice junction files such as 'Tophat on data 2 and data 1: splice junctions'
+5. You can also add more tracks using the **Add Tracks icon** located on the top right.
+Load one of the splice junction files such as 'Tophat on data 2 and data 1: splice junctions'.
 6. Explore the data and try to find a splice junction.
 Next to the drop down list, click on the chromosomal position number display and specify the location **chrI:86985-87795** to view an